fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 An entity that provides a product or service to a company or its customers on behalf of the company.

 ### [Transaction by Account Report](terms/transaction-by-account-report.md)
-A financial report that categorizes and presents accounting transactions grouped by their respective accounts
+A financial report that categorizes and presents accounting transactions grouped by their respective accounts.

 ### [Trial Balance](terms/trial-balance.md)
 A bookkeeping worksheet in which the balances of all ledgers are compiled into debit and credit columns.